leamas/react-dnd-tree/README.md

 ### BasicTree

 Unless stated, all properties are optional.
-See src/demo3.js for more info on methods.
+See the demo files for more info on methods.

 | Prop        | What                                                          |